 Caring for the crag environment is an important element of being 'responsible' under the code.
 In general terms it is irresponsible, as well as illegal, for climbers to disturb birds and their young while they are nesting.
 Care for the cliff environment to reduce the impact on wildlife and plant life includes avoiding the uprooting flowers and rare plants, damage to trees, leaving visually intrusive climbing 'litter', keeping noise to a minimum and considering the suitability of the venue for larger groups.
 The use of hammer-placed protection is agreed to be a last resort and should be avoided wherever possible.
-An introduction to all the issues specifically for climbers can be found in the Mountaineering

-Scotland Minimal Impact Mountaineering Advice and more specific information in other guidance available on www.mcofs.org.uk/access-and-conservation.asp.
+An introduction to all the issues specifically for climbers can be found in the Mountaineering Scotland Minimal Impact Mountaineering Advice and more specific information in other guidance available on our website.